 Unfortunately, in most cases, where someone has become a victim of a phishing scam, their bank is not responsible for their losses.
-So, people can be left not knowing where to turn for compensation.
+So, victims of phishing crime can be left not knowing where to turn for compensation.

 Phishing is a serious crime, and victims can suffer both financial loss and distress.